-The park is open every day during daylight hours.
+The park is open EVERY DAY OF THE YEAR during daylight hours.
+The main gates close and open on an automatic timer.
 If the main gates are closed, the park is still open to pedestrians and cars can be parked outside the gates.
+If cars are still parked inside after the gates have closed for the evening, they can be opened by driving up to a spot near the gates (the gates will open towards inside).

 Admission is free but donations are welcome and needed.